iugamarian/links/README.md

 590n

-9) If it is fixed, on Raspberry Pi enable tigervnc service:
+9) If it is fixed, on Raspberry Pi do not enable tigervnc service:

-sudo rc-update add tigervnc default
+sudo rc-update add tigervnc default      < < < < < <  D O   N O T

 sudo reboot